vem882/flight_information_app/README.md

 - **/api/flights**
   Returns arrivals and departures for a given airport from Finavia API.

+- **/api/airline**
+  Returns airline details from Flightradar24 by ICAO code.

+- **/api/airlines**
+  Returns filtered flights by airport and/or airline from Finavia API.

 - **/api/flight-summary**
   Returns detailed flight info from Flightradar24 for a given flight and time window.